Higher Genus Gromov-Witten Theory of C^n/Z_n I: Holomorphic Anomaly Equations: Holomorphic anomaly equations

 This enables us to understand the translation action by $T(z)$ and vertex contributions after the translation action.
-Next, we will understand effects of $R$-matrix action and obtain the expressions for the contributions fully.
+Next, we will understand the effects of the $R$-matrix action and obtain the expressions for the contributions fully.

 Now, consider